 Govt approves draft ordinance to ensure democratic nature of autonomous colleges

-Thiruvananthapuram: The College Union Chairman will be a part of the governing body in order to maintain the democratic nature of autonomous colleges.
-The draft ordinances approved by the cabinet meeting stated that governing body should consist of representatives from the government, respective University and Higher Education Council.
+Thiruvananthapuram: The College Union Chairman will be a part of the governing body in order to maintain the democratic nature of autonomous colleges, the draft ordinance approved by the cabinet stated.
+It also said that governing body should consist of representatives from the government, respective University and Higher Education Council.

 As per the ordinance, the College Principal, College Union Chairman and a member of the Parents Teachers Association should be a part of the students’ complaint redressal committee.
 The complaint has to be resolved in 14 days.
 The complainant can approach the Vice-Chancellor against the decision of the committee.
 The Vice-Chancellor has to address this issue within 60 days.

-It is also mandated in the ordinance that the University should appoint a committee led by Pro Vice-Chancellor to examine applications filed for autonomous status, changing the curriculum and start new programs.
+It is also mandated in the ordinance that the university should appoint a committee led by Pro Vice-Chancellor to examine applications filed for autonomous status, changing the curriculum and starting new programs.

 Colleges that have been granted autonomous status will be evaluated each year and a report shall be submitted to the university and later to UGC, as per the ordinance.